fogoplayer/LDSYouth/README.md

 ##### Suggest improvements

 The second way you can help is to suggest improvements.
-Right now, the site is a word-for-word copy of the Duty to God and Personal Progress booklets, which means that it is not fully taking advantage of the benefits of a digital format.
-References to page numbers should be replaced with hyperlinks, and any point where the user is told to write something down in a journal or notebook should have a space for them to write.
-Even if you don’t know how to add those things, submitting them through the "Contact the Developer" form will let me know that changes need to be made.
+We are now transitioning the site from a word-for-word copy of the Duty to God and Personal Progress booklets to something that fully takes advantage of the benefits of a digital format.
+References to page numbers are being replaced with hyperlinks, and any point where the user is told to write something down in a journal or notebook now has a space for them to write.
+If I missed something, submitting it through the "Contact the Developer" form will let me know that changes need to be made.